Fraud Detection APIs let you protect your business faster and more efficiently. But why do they work exactly?

 An API, or Application Programming Interface, allows two systems to interact, communicate and integrate with one another.
 Historically, APIs were all about connecting internal software products.

 But these days, businesses are increasingly opening them up to customers and external users.
-This post will examine its benefits in the context of fraud detection, with clear examples of how it could help your business grow with complete peace of mind.
+This post will examine its benefits in the context of fraud detection and Risk Operations (RiskOps), with clear examples of how it could help your business grow with complete peace of mind.

 How Modern Fraud Detection Systems Work

-The key to a powerful prevention system is to access as much customer data as possible.
+The key to powerful fraud prevention systems is to access as much customer data as possible.
 The key points where you want to gather user data are:

 - Onboarding: when your users sign up for the first time